AbhinavKr0110/talent-IQ/README.md

 # 🚀 Talent IQ

 *TalentIQ* is a smart hiring & interview management platform designed to simplify the recruitment workflow.
-From scheduling meetings to hosting interview sessions with real-time features, HireMeet helps recruiters and candidates connect seamlessly.
+From scheduling meetings to hosting interview sessions with real-time features, *TalentIQ* helps recruiters and candidates connect seamlessly.

 ---